cubic-vm/cubic/docs/reference/cubic.rst

       restart  Restart virtual machine instances
       rename   Rename a virtual machine instance
       clone    Clone a virtual machine instance
-      image    Image subcommands
+      delete   Delete one or more virtual machine instances image    Image subcommands
       prune    Clear cache and free space
       help     Print this message or the help of the given subcommand(s)